Corey Seager Player Props: Rangers vs. Yankees

 Corey Seager At The Plate

-- Seager has driven in a run in 22 games this year (51.2%), including 11 games with more than one RBI (25.6%).
-He has also driven home three or more of his team's runs in seven contests.
+- In 22 games this season (50.0%), Seager has picked up an RBI, and in 11 of those games (25.0%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.